Part 3 of a three-part series on intake operations: Response Time | Form Design | Follow-Up

 When a firm increases ad spend to generate more leads without fixing follow-up, several things happen simultaneously.

 The inbox gets deeper.
 More leads arriving at the same rate means more leads competing for the same limited follow-up attention.
-The leads that were already getting one attempt now might get half an attempt as the volume increases.
-The follow-up problem doesn't stay the same — it gets worse.
+The leads that were already getting one attempt now might get less attention as the volume increases.
+The follow-up problem does not stay the same.
+It gets worse.

 Lead quality appears to decline.
 When follow-up is weak, unresponsive leads look like bad leads.
 The managing partner concludes that "lead quality is dropping" and blames the ad platform or the lead-gen vendor.
-The actual issue isn't lead quality — it's follow-up quality.
+The operational problem is follow-up quality.
 Most firms never see this because their intake forms lose good cases before follow-up even begins.
-The leads that would have retained with a third or fourth contact attempt are being written off as unqualified after a single attempt.
+Leads that might have retained with additional contact attempts get written off after a single attempt.

 The real opportunity cost is invisible.
 Every lead that retained with a competitor because your firm stopped following up after one attempt is a case you paid to generate and gave away for free.
-The competitor didn't have a better ad.
+The competitor did not have a better ad.
 They had a better follow-up process.
-That's not a marketing loss — it's an operations loss, and it repeats every month.
+The loss is operational, and it repeats every month.

 Follow-Up as a System, Not a Task